 It must be noted that these values are the just numerical basis on which a phone’s audio capabilities can be judged.
 There are other factors to be considered, but most will be subjective.

-We will first classify the best music smartphone with these standard values.
+We will first classify the best android phone for music with these standard values.
 Having passing marks on all of these will give you great Android devices for listening to music.

 The only thing that will make you decide which one is best is your preference.
 That can be price, look, or the way it tickles sweet spots in your ears.

 It does not even have to pass all of the criteria above.
 If you want more information on standards for choosing the best music phones, then watch this video on the top 5 audio smartphones last year.